RAJATKUMARSINGH527/Project-1-Rock-Paper-And-Scissors/README.md

 ## Features

-- *User Input*: Players can input their choice of "rock", "paper", or "scissors".
+- **User Input**: Players can input their choice of "rock", "paper", or "scissors".
-- *Random Selection*: The computer randomly selects its choice.
+- **Random Selection**: The computer randomly selects its choice.
-- *Game Logic*: The game logic determines the winner based on the choices made by the player and the computer.
+- **Game Logic**: The game logic determines the winner based on the choices made by the player and the computer.
-- *Score Tracking*: The game keeps track of the player's and computer's scores throughout multiple rounds.
+- **Score Tracking**: The game keeps track of the player's and computer's scores throughout multiple rounds.
-- *Multiple Rounds*: The game continues until the player decides to quit.
+- **Multiple Rounds**: The game continues until the player decides to quit.
-- *User-Friendly Interface*: The game provides clear instructions and prompts for the player.
+- **User-Friendly Interface**: The game provides clear instructions and prompts for the player.

 ## Technologies Used

-- *Python*: The core programming language used for development.
+- **Python**: The core programming language used for development.
-- *Random Module*: Utilized for generating random selections for the computer's moves.
+- **Random Module**: Utilized for generating random selections for the computer's moves.

 ## Project Structure

 The project consists of the following files:

-1. *Project1RockPaperScissors.py*: The main Python script containing the game logic.
+1. `Project1RockPaperScissors.py`: The main Python script containing the game logic.
-2. *README.md*: This Markdown file providing an overview of the project.
+2. `README.md`: This Markdown file providing an overview of the project.
-3. *LICENSE*: The license file defining the terms of use for the project.

 ## How to Play

-1. *Clone the Repository*: Clone the project repository to your local machine using the following command:
+1. Clone the Repository: Clone the project repository to your local machine using the following command:

     ```